zscaler/terraform-gcp-zpa-private-service-edge-modules/examples/pse/README.md

 ### Option 2 (manual):
 Modify/populate any required variable input values in ac/terraform.tfvars file and save.

-From ac directory execute:
+From pse directory execute:
 - terraform init
 - terraform apply

 ## How to destroy:

 ### Option 1 (guided):
-From the examples directory, run the zsec bash script that walks to all required inputs.
+From the examples directory, run the zspse bash script that walks to all required inputs.
-- ./zsec destroy
+- ./zspse destroy

 ### Option 2 (manual):
-From ac directory execute:
+From pse directory execute:
 - terraform destroy

 <!-- BEGIN_TF_DOCS -->